Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 1. the syntax can declare one (or optionally multiple) delegated interface type immediately following `delegate `,
    Then the property type is only restricted to implement all those types, like [2], but more explicit.

-Requirement 2 is filled automatically by the addition of a property.
+Requirement 2 is filled automatically by the addition of an accessible property.
 It would be very confusing for this approach to live alongside the old syntax.
 It should be deprecated.
 The *Delegate Expression* in this approach is defined as the contents of the property's getter.